Bitcoin Terms Beginning with B

 Bloom filters were a proposed scheme which would have allowed light clients to request transactions of interest in a private manner.

-A brokerage is a financial institution which allows its customers to buy assets directly.
+A brokerage is a financial institution which allows its customers to buy and sell assets directly.
+Brokerages differ from exchanges in that brokerages serve as the counterparty to its users in all transactions.

 A brute force attack is a method of attempting to crack a password or decrypt data simply by guessing every possible password or decryption key.